Neahtid/neahtid.github.io/index.md

         <img src="assets/img/neahtid-v2.png" alt="Carefully Designed and Engineered for you">
       </div>
       <div class="col-12 col-md-6 infoblock">
-        <h2>We research, design and perform engineering for Wireless Energy</h2>
+        <h2>We are expert with Software and Harware engineering</h2>
-        <p>We research, design and build wireless charging solutions, products and technologies to keep electrical devices charged all the time.
-We focus our research and development for mining industry, medical devices, electric cars, smarthome, among other.
-Our strong values and purpose are create solutions that:</p>
+        <p>We research, design and build software and hardware solutions, products and technologies.
+Our solutions can range from a Progressive Web Application that, for example,  allows controlling hardware such as cameras, motors remotely, or just a payment integration application.
+Our quality philosophy: </p>
-        <p class="plist"><i class="fa fa-leaf"></i>Are Harmless for People and Environment</p>
+        <p class="plist"><i class="fa fa-leaf"></i>Build Harmless for People and Environment products.</p>
-        <p class="plist"><i class="fa fa-battery-full"></i>Provide Good Charging Experience</p>
+        <p class="plist"><i class="fa fa-battery-full"></i>Provide awesome User Experience design.</p>
-        <p class="plist"><i class="far fa-clock"></i>Reach good distances and charging speed</p>
+        <p class="plist"><i class="far fa-clock"></i>To use the latest sustainable technology over time and on budget.</p>
       </div>
     </div>
   </div>